joesb/helios360/content/handbook/what/advocacy.md

 You represent the customer's objectives and the needs of their team with coherence and clarity, with the deepest understanding of what they are aiming to achieve and why they want to do that, continually maintaining a tight focus on goals and keeping a close watch on progress.{.padding-inline-start-lg}

+You are also an advocate for prioritising the *needs* of customers in the company.
+Whatever stage of growth the business is at, and regardless of whether it's primarily a services business of a product company, the needs of customers must come top of priorities.{.padding-inline-start-lg}

+That means that the business as a whole needs to have agility and adaptability baked into its core character, so that when something unexpected happens for a customer or a client project then help can be made available with the appropriate urgency.{.padding-inline-start-lg}

 ### To the client you are the voice of the company:

 You continually put the case for the expertise and capabilities of your business and the people within it, portraying what has been done, describing what will be done next, preparing what will be done in due course, giving clarity on issues and facilitating decisions to address them, looking forward to what could be done in future business together.{.padding-inline-start-lg}

 &nbsp;

 That can be an uncomfortable place to sit — in the middle, as both things and neither at the same time.
 And it's certainly a demanding role as well.

 But it's absolutely necessary if you are going to get the best for both your business and your customers.

 ## Three-way advocacy